Hong Kong to vote amid discontent over China influence

 Leung said he’d reached a consensus with Chinese authorities in six cities to re-assess and grant Hong Kong a greater say over the granting of permission to millions more Chinese people to visit in future.

-Last year, 28.1 million mainland Chinese visited Hong Kong, almost four times the city’s population, stoking concern about the ability of the city’s infrastructure to cope.
+Last year, 28.1 million mainland Chinese visited Hong Kong, almost four times the city’s population, stoking concern about the ability of the city’s infrastructure to cope [ID:nL4E8JV3IR].
 Hong Kong residents blame Chinese visitors for pushing up prices and congestion.

 “This is the first time we have reached such a consensus that we must have a mechanism and principle in place that considers Hong Kong’s capacity and to not affect the lives of Hong Kong people,” said Leung.